 where

-- is the mass flow rate of dry air and impurity gases at the inlet;
+— mass consumption of dry air and impurity gases at the inlet;

-This equation is similar to the convective heat transfer equation, but the temperature difference has been replaced by the difference in enthalpy of the mixture.
-Since the enthalpy of the mixture depends on both the temperature and the composition of the moist air, the enthalpy difference of the mixture accounts for both the change in temperature and the change in moisture content.
-The unit captures both explicit and implicit thermal effects.
-The exponent and correlation parts of the equation used in calculating the heat transfer coefficient remain the same as before because the model is derived from the analogy between heat and mass exchange.
+This equation is similar to the convective heat transfer equation, but the temperature difference has been replaced by the difference in enthalpies of the mixture.
+Since the enthalpy of the mixture depends on both the temperature and the composition of the humid air, the difference in the enthalpy of the mixture takes into account both the change in temperature and the change in moisture content.
+The unit captures both explicit and hidden thermal effects.
+The parts of the equation related to the exponent and correlation, which are used in calculating the heat transfer coefficient, remain the same as before, since the model is derived based on the analogy between thermal and mass exchange.

-To simplify the derivation, the enthalpy of the mixture per unit mass of dry air and impurity gas is used in the equation, as opposed to the enthalpy of the mixture per unit mass of the mixture, since the amount of dry air and impurity gas does not change during the condensation of water vapour.
-To keep the equation consistent, the difference in enthalpy of the mixture is multiplied by the mass flow rate of dry air and impurity gas.
+To simplify the derivation, the equation uses the enthalpy of the mixture per unit mass of dry air and impurity gas, as opposed to the enthalpy of the mixture per unit mass of the mixture, since the amount of dry air and impurity gas does not change during the condensation of water vapor.
+In order for the equation to remain consistent, the enthalpy difference of the mixture is multiplied by the mass flow rate of dry air and impurity gases.

-The enthalpy of the mixture per unit mass of dry air and impurity gases at the inlet is equal to:
+The enthalpy of the mixture per unit mass of dry air and impurity gases at the inlet is:

 ,